Peoria Public Schools Observer Report

 On May 23, the PPS board approved the purchase of chemistry curriculum learning materials for high school students to support the district's science curriculum revision plan, Spanish guided reading resources to help students improve English language proficiency and reading skills for Glen Oak and Harrison schools, and a supplemental Black History social studies curriculum for grades 5-8.

 The board also heard the annual update from Quest Academy, which currently has 221 middle school students and 241 high school students with 57 seniors graduating on June 2 in Quest's seventh graduating class.
 All seniors are on track to graduate and advance to post-secondary education with 27 students attending two-year colleges and 34 being accepted into four-year institutions.

 Serving the people of Peoria, Tazewell, and Woodford Counties in Illinois.

-The League of Women Voters encourages informed and active participation in government and works to influence public policy through education and advocacy.
+The League of Women Voters of Greater Peoria encourages informed and active participation in government and works to influence public policy through education and advocacy.
 Any person, 16 or older, male or female, may join.

 The LWV is nonpartisan and neither supports nor opposes candidates for elected office but does act on issues after member study and consensus.